Stores creative acceptance policies

 - Mexico: Text must not describe the medical condition or the product itself.
 Text may only contain the brand, product name, and CTA.

-- UAE: Products derived from Pork and energy drinks are prohibited.
+- UAE: Products derived from Pork are prohibited.

 - Stores containing pharmaceutical products must not contain a Call to Action (CTA).